 Description

-This is a five-arch cut-stone road bridge, ‘Coagh Bridge’ over a river, built perhaps in 1850.
-It is faced with ashlar sandstone with cut-stone capping.
-The capping slopes to the outside face and is flush with the wall surface.
-The inner wall at road level is squared and snecked stone.
-The arches are segmental-headed with rock-faced cut-stone voussoirs.
-There is a continuous cut-stone stringcourse above the arches.
-There are rounded and stepped cutwaters to the South, located between the arches.
-The cutwaters have rock-faced stone to the base, cut stone to the top with smooth domed capping.
-The bridge is approximately 12 metres in width with a pavement to the North.
-It is sited at the bottom of the villages main street spanning the Ballinderry River.
+The bridge is faced with ashlar sandstone, with a cut-stone capping that slopes outwards and is flush with the wall surface.
+The inner wall at road level is constructed from squared and snecked stone.
+The arches are segmental and feature rock-faced cut-stone voussoirs.
+A continuous cut-stone stringcourse runs above the arches.
+There are rounded and stepped cutwaters to the south, located between the arches, with rock-faced stone at the base, cut stone at the top, and smooth domed capping.
+The bridge is approximately 12 metres wide, with a pavement to the north.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.